 But this has never happened.

 Wait.
 It happened once.
+No, twice.
 In 2004, Andrea McArdle, then 40, played Rose in The Bay Area Houston Ballet and Theatre production of "Gypsy."
-At 40, McArdle (who has the perfect voice for the role) was the youngest Rose to date.
+At 40, McArdle (who has the perfect voice for the role) was a decidedly youthful Rose.
 It probably also helped that McArdle invariably identified with the material, having started out as a child actress (read: "Annie").
 Mary McCarty, who replaced Ethel Merman in the Broadway production in 1961, was 38 at the time.
 (McCarty played Mother Goose in Disney's "Babes in Toyland," which co-starred Ann Jillian as Bo Peep; Jillian would play Dainty June in the '62 film version of "Gypsy.")

 The oldest Rose?
 That would be Leslie Uggams who was 71 when she played Rose in the 2014 production at the Connecticut Repertory Theater.
 Wow!
-She is followed, but not too closely by Patti Lupone who was 60 when she undertook the part in the most recent - 2008 - revival of the show.
+She is followed, but not too closely by Patti Lupone who was 60 when she undertook the part in the most recent - 2008 - Broadway revival of the show.
 The talented Lupone was 58 when she also played the role in the 2007 Encores! production and 57 when she tackled it for the first time for the 2006 Ravinia Festival production.

-Anyway, following Lupone, age-wise, are these estimable actresses, some miscast, some well cast but all a tad too old for the role, a trend that I covered in an earlier post:
+Following Uggams and Lupone, age-wise, are these top-notch actresses, some miscast, some well-cast, but all a tad too old for the role, a trend that I covered in an earlier essay here:

 Ethel Merman, age 57 (original 1959 Broadway production)

 Patty Duke, age 57 (2003 Spokane, Washington Civic Theatre production; Duke below with co-stars Danae M. Lowman and Reed McColm)